2016 Research Paper Competition

 Every year, the MIT Sloan Sports Analytics Conference Research Paper Competition brings exciting and innovative insight and changes to the way we analyze sports.
 With submissions on topics ranging from the spelling bee to rugby, basketball, and more, we represent the largest forum for groundbreaking research in sports.
 The Research Paper Competition is an incredible opportunity to reach a diverse audience while still contributing to the advancement of analytics in sports.

-Previous year’s top papers were featured on Numbers Never Lie, mentioned and re-run in publications across the world (including TIME, ESPN the Magazine, and The New York Times), and captured the attention of representatives from numerous professional sports teams.
-We are looking forward to your submission for the 2015 Sloan Sports Analytics Conference Research Paper Competition.
+Previous year’s top papers were featured on top media outlets through the world, and captured the attention of representatives from numerous professional sports teams.
+Abstract submission for the 2016 Sloan Sports Analytics Conference Research Paper Competition is now closed.

 Basketball – All submissions related to the sport of basketball